Finland: Swedish era

 Swedish was the dominant language of the nobility, administration, and education; Finnish was chiefly a language for the peasantry, clergy, and local courts in predominantly Finnish-speaking areas.
 During the Protestant Reformation, the Finns gradually converted to Lutheranism.
+The end of the Kalmar Union ushered in an era of religious, social, and economic changes.
+Gustav Vasa (r.
+1523–1560) made his second son Johan the duke of Finland, while Gustav Adolf (r.
+1611–1632) created the office of governor-general for Finland as part of his restructuring of the administration of the Swedish realm.

 In the 16th century, a bishop and Lutheran Reformer Mikael Agricola published the first written works in Finnish; and Finland's current capital city, Helsinki, was founded by King Gustav Vasa in 1555.
 The first university in Finland, the Royal Academy of Turku, was established by Queen Christina of Sweden at the proposal of Count Per Brahe in 1640.

 The Finns reaped a reputation in the Thirty Years' War (1618–1648) as a well-trained cavalrymen called "Hakkapeliitta".
-Finland suffered a severe famine in 1695–1697, during which about one third of the Finnish population died, and a devastating plague a few years later.
+Finland suffered a severe famine in 1695–1697, during which about one third of the Finnish population died, and a devastating plague occurred a few years later.

 In the 18th century, wars between Sweden and Russia twice led to the occupation of Finland by Russian forces, times known to the Finns as the Greater Wrath (1714–1721) and the Lesser Wrath (1742–1743).
 It is estimated that almost an entire generation of young men was lost during the Great Wrath, due mainly to the destruction of homes and farms, and the burning of Helsinki.

-The devastation of Finland during the wars served as reminders to the Finnish people of the precarious position between Sweden and Russia.
-An increasingly vocal elite in Finland soon determined that Finnish ties with Sweden were becoming too costly.
-Georg Magnus Sprengtporten tried to secure Russian support for an autonomous Finland.
-Following the Russo-Swedish War (1788–1790), the Finnish elite's desire to break with Sweden only heightened.
-In the spirit of the notion of Adolf Ivar Arwidsson (1791–1858) – "we are not Swedes, we do not want to become Russians, let us, therefore, be Finns" – a Finnish national identity started to become established.
-Still there was no genuine independence movement in Finland until the early 20th century.
-The Swedish era ended in the Finnish War in 1809.